 •"We're in a different place now.
 Is it okay if we talk more about next steps?"
 (Note the explicit request for permission, which helps to ensure that the patient feels ready to discuss these issues.)

 ●Expect emotion – Clinicians tend to focus on communicating medical facts, while ignoring or inadequately attending to affect, including feelings of loss, fear, and guilt.
 This focus may be harmful [21,22].
 For most patients (and caregivers, if the patient is a child), talking about goals of care in the setting of serious illness is scary and sad.
 Clinicians should watch for emotional cues and attend to patients' emotional needs.
 When conflict about decisions arises between clinicians and patients or family, addressing the underlying emotion is much more likely to lead to resolution than attempting to simply improve understanding.
-(See "Palliative care: Medically futile and potentially inappropriate/inadvisable therapies", section on 'Communication and resolving conflict'.)
+(See "Palliative care: Medically futile and potentially inappropriate therapies of questionable benefit", section on 'Communication and resolving conflict'.)

 Naming and acknowledging emotions helps clinicians to explore them further.
 The NURSE acronym for dealing with strong emotions is depicted in the table (table 3).
 However, in our view, limiting the emotion management to only two skills (naming and acknowledging) is simpler to remember, and just as effective.
 One might say, for example: